1970 Pontiac Mid-Size Car Facts, Figures, and Specifications

 1970 Pontiac LeMans Safari

 The 1970 Pontiac LeMans Safari was the top line mid-size wagon in 1970.
 3,872 were sold.
-Mid-size wagons were priced too close the their Catalina brethren, with most choosing the larger size version.
+Mid-size wagons were priced too close to their Catalina brethren, with most people choosing the larger size version.

 1970 Pontiac LeMans Wagon